vitosamson/modlogs/README.md

 ## Processing subreddits, logs, and reports

-### Subreddits

-The list of subreddits that the modlogs user moderates, and their modlog configs, get stored in mongo as well.
-This is to avoid excessive reddit API calls because they're limited and slow.

-This is done via `<env vars> node build/server/jobs/subreddits` and should be run fairly often.
-This job is not queued and will run immediately.

-The env vars marked as required by `worker` are needed for this.

-### Logs and reports

-Log and report processing are queued.
+Subreddit, log and report processing are queued.
 There are two components to this: producers and consumers.

 The consumers should be run in a worker process which stays running continuously: